shitcoinsociety/shitcoinswap/app/frontend/pages/news/_shitcoin-society-launches-tokenization-services.md

 To kickstart this vision, I am personally seeding the project with **$500,000** of my own capital.
 This initial funding is being deployed to secure our future tokenization headquarters and development lab at Nobu Danang, aligning our engineering efforts directly with Central Vietnam’s newly established legal sandbox framework for digital finance.

-Our mission is to modernize corporate governance by building a blockchain-native transfer agent infrastructure.
+Our mission is to modernize corporate governance by building blockchain-native transfer agent infrastructure.
 We are designing this platform to completely transform corporate fundraising into a decentralized, public-backed crowdfunding ecosystem—allowing early-stage companies to raise capital directly from their communities while tracking share ownership seamlessly as on-chain tokens.

 ---